svermeulen/vim-macrobatics/README.md

 * Play the `rename-current-method` macro
 * You should then be prompted for a "New Name" value.
 The 'n' register will then be set to whatever you type here, and then the macro will be executed.

+Note that you can use any register in place of 'n' here, including the default `"` register.

 You can also add parameter information to filetype specific macros.
 For example:
 ```viml
 let g:Mac_NamedMacroParametersByFileType = {